Here’s a look at Somalia, an impoverished, war-torn eastern African country that borders the Gulf of Aden, the Indian Ocean, Ethiopia and Kenya.

 April 4, 2006 - The South Korean ship Dongwon-ho 628 is seized off the coast of Somalia.
 Four months later, the crew is released after a ransom is allegedly paid.

-2008 - The U.S. designates Al-Shabaab, a militant group in Somalia linked to al Qaeda, a foreign terrorist organization.
+2008 - The United States designates Al-Shabaab, a militant group in Somalia linked to al Qaeda, as a foreign terrorist organization.

 November 2008 - The Saudi supertanker Sirius Star is hijacked.
-The ship is released in January 2009 after pirates claim to have received $3 million in ransom.
+The ship is released in January 2009 after pirates claim to have received three million dollars in ransom.

 June 19, 2011 - Somali Prime Minister Mohamed Abdullahi Farmajo resigns.
 Abdiweli Mohamed Ali is appointed as an interim leader until a new prime minister can be appointed.